Yeah Yeah Yeah No: Recorded live

+Artwork

 The artwork concept is by Jett Rebel, the picture on the cover was photographed by Jens van der Velde: "Jett Rebel artistically challenged me to ask more gray than black in this picture for his latest EP ¥eah ¥eah ¥eah No. Fortunately, the picture was taken in daylight.
 One take, not a post-production, just like he recorded his tracks".

 ¥eah ¥eah ¥eah No has been released on record label Baby Tiger Records, his own label.

 Reception

 The English media has paid particular attention to the ¥eah ¥eah ¥eah No EP.
 The reviews were positive.
 RT Lee in review for Subba-Cultcha: With ‘Waiting for the Weekend’ Jett Rebel is serving up a perfect slice of 50s rock ‘n’ roll infused punk-pop.
-It’s big, it's sexy and it's glamorous.
+It's big, it's sexy and it's glamorous.
 A guaranteed, solid-gold earworm of a single, ‘Waiting for the Weekend’ shouts open road, top down, summer-time fun – play & repeat.
 Jett Rebel lives, eats and breathes music, having played 250 festivals and 7 sold-out club tours so far.